UP MN-93 Bridge

 Citations

-Builder and build date Chicago, St. Paul, Minneapolis & Omaha Railway Valuation Engineering Field Notes at the National Archives
+Erection date Chicago, St. Paul, Minneapolis & Omaha Railway Record of Property Changes for Valuation Section MN-7 at the Chicago & North Western Railway Historical Society Archives

 Railroad History Citation ICC Valuation Information, Compiled by Richard S. Steele